Who is icee tgm? Fans speculate Jay Hus’ sister features on Big Conspiracy

 Follow iceè tgm on Instagram!

-You can find icee tgm on Instagram at @icee.tgm; she currently has over 700 followers.
+You can find icee tgm on Instagram at @icee.tgm.
+She had just over 700 followers when the record dropped, but currently she already has shy of 5,000!

 There are actually quite a few posts on there featuring her rapping, and one has captured attention for the caption...